ltzone/blog/docs/course/EI338/1218_virtual.md

 ### Valid-Invalid Bit

-- With each page table entry a valid–invalid bit is associated (v $\Rightarrow$ in-memory – memory resident, i  $\Rightarrow$  not-in-memory)
+- With each page table entry a valid-invalid bit is associated (v $\Rightarrow$ in-memory - memory resident, i  $\Rightarrow$  not-in-memory)
-- Initially valid–invalid bit is set to i on all entries
+- Initially valid-invalid bit is set to i on all entries
   > When visiting an i entry, a **page fault** will occur, indicating that the page should be loaded from backing store
 - Example of a page table snapshot:
     ![](./img/12-18-14-36-06.png)
-- During MMU address translation, if valid–invalid bit in page table entry is i  $\Rightarrow$  page fault
+- During MMU address translation, if valid-invalid bit in page table entry is i  $\Rightarrow$  page fault

 ### Example: Page Table When Some Pages Are Not in Main Memory